tobyanderson1983/TODO-APP/frontend/README.md

 📌 Description
-TODO-APP is a full-stack task management application built with the MERN stack (MongoDB, Express, React, Node.js).
-It enables users to create, manage, and track daily tasks through a clean, responsive, and intuitive interface.
-Designed with productivity in mind, the app features persistent storage, complete CRUD functionality, and real-time interaction between client and server.
+TODO-APP is full-stack task management application built with the **MERN stack** (MongoDB, Express, React, Node.js).
+This app allows users to create, manage, and track tasks through a clean and responsive interface.

+Designed for productivity and scalability, TODO-APP features full CRUD functionality, persistent database storage, and a well-structured frontend/backend architecture.

 This project demonstrates end-to-end full-stack development, with a strong focus on backend architecture, frontend responsiveness, and RESTful API design.